Logical qubits with erasure conversion using metastable neutral atoms

 Importantly, mid-circuit erasure information can be used to improve the unconditional decoding of the $d=2$ code, increasing the probability to decode the correct logical state without post-selection (Fig.~\ref{fig:code422}e).
 The state preparation fidelity increases from 0.874(4) to 0.902(3) when erasure information is included, and the decay rate with increasing hold time is reduced by a factor of 1.9(4).
+Notably, the resulting decay rate with erasure information is comparable to that of a single physical qubit under identical conditions, even though the logical qubit consists of multiple physical qubits that accumulate errors more rapidly; however, initialization errors still limit the absolute fidelity.
 For this code, the decoding rule with erasure information is simple: if the parity is even, no correction is applied; if the parity is odd and exactly one erasure is present, we flip the erased qubit.

-Finally, we demonstrate teleportation of logical qubits, an important QEC primitive for error correction in the presence of atom loss.
-In this experiment, two pairs of logical ancilla qubits are prepared in Bell states, and the logical data qubits are teleported using a circuit equivalent to Knill's teleportation circuit~\cite{knill_quantum_2005} (Fig.~\ref{fig:knill}a).
-When post-selecting on trivial syndrome values in all logical qubits and the absence of flags, the teleportation fidelity is 0.771(9), averaged over the $\ket{00}_L$ and $\ket{++}_L$ input states (Fig.~\ref{fig:knill}b).
+Finally, we demonstrate teleportation of logical qubits~\cite{chou_deterministic_2018,erhard_entangling_2021,postler_demonstration_2022,ryan-anderson_high-fidelity_2024,bluvstein_logical_2024}, an important QEC primitive for error correction in the presence of atom loss.
+In this experiment, logical Bell pairs are prepared between two ancilla code blocks, and the logical data qubits are teleported using a circuit equivalent to Knill's teleportation circuit~\cite{knill_quantum_2005} (Fig.~\ref{fig:knill}a).
+As a start, we first randomly select two out of four available code blocks as ancillas (Fig.~\ref{fig:knill}b).
+When post-selecting on trivial syndrome values in all logical qubits and the absence of flags, the teleportation fidelity is 0.771(9), averaged over the $\ket{00}_L$ and $\ket{++}_L$ input states.
 It rises to 0.87(2) when also post-selecting on the absence of erasures.
-Without any post-selection, the teleportation fidelity when decoding using erasure information is $F=0.588(3)$, limited by uncorrectable Pauli errors in the $d=2$ code.